Bachelor's in Physics Teaching

 What It’s Like to Earn a Major in Physics Teaching at Ball State

 Undergraduate students have the opportunity to participate in independent study and research, working one-on-one with faculty mentors.
-You’ll get to conduct research in areas such as the simulation of galaxy collisions, astrobiology, and observation of variable stars.
+You’ll get to conduct research in areas such as nanoscience, astronomy, astrophysics, nuclear and particle physics, Computational and Theoretical Physics, Materials Engineering, Biomedical Engineering, and Physics Education.

 Through research projects, you gain valuable professional skills and experience working with modern technical facilities and equipment.
-These include the College of Science and Humanities supercomputing cluster, a 20-inch diameter telescope in the observatory, and more.
+These include the College of Science and Humanities supercomputing cluster, a 20-inch diameter telescope in the observatory, Computational Research Laboratory, Nanoscience Laboratory, Biomedical Research Laboratory, Materials Research Lab, and a 3D printing lab.

 The Department of Physics and Astronomy is also a member of the SARA consortium that operates three research-grade telescopes located in some of the best sites in the world: southwest Arizona, Chile, and the Canary Islands.
 Our students (and occasionally high-school students) often make observations with these telescopes and become authors on published scientific papers.